jonmak08/front-end-training/src/pages/tutorials/setup/step-two.md

 #### Linux

-1. Extract the downloaded `tar.gz` file from the previous step.
-2. Create the following directory structure if it does not exist: `/usr/lib/jvm`.
+1. Enter the contents below to go to the `jvm` directory located at `/usr/lib/jvm`.

     ```shell
+    cd /usr/lib/jvm
+    ```

+    If the `jvm` directory exists, skip to Step 3.

+2. Enter the contents below to create the `jvm` directory.

+   ```shell
    mkdir -p /usr/lib/jvm
    ```

-3. Copy the extracted java folder to the newly created `jvm` directory.
+3. Extract the downloaded Java JDK `tar.gz` file this the newly created `jvm` folder.
-4. Create a symbolic link pointing to the `java` executable.
+4. Enter the contents below to create a symbolic link pointing to the `java` executable.

    ```shell
    sudo ln -s /usr/lib/jvm/JAVA_DIRECTORY_NAME/jre/bin/java /usr/bin/java
    ```

 5. To check if Java is installed, launch the *Terminal*.
 6. Enter the command below in the *Terminal* to make sure Java is installed correctly.
 A message regarding your Java version should be displayed.
 Make sure your version displayed matches the Java JDK version you downloaded.